 Contact Information: For additional information, please call the HEATLINE at 1-800-632-8175.

 The ENERGY STAR Home Program provides assistance to Massachusetts residents who are either building a new home or are considering a major renovation of an existing home.
 This program provides technical assistance and incentives to make a home 15% or more efficient than the efficiency standard of the Massachusetts building code.
 An official ENERGY STAR certification is possible.

 Contact Information: Call 1-800-628-8413 or visit their website.

 Massachusetts utilities charge lower rates to low-income customers for gas, electricity, and telephone service.
 Massachusetts law requires regulated utility companies to offer discounted rates to customers who receive public assistance benefits and meet income limits.
 Customers with low-income rates get the same level of service as customers paying the standard rate.

-Contact Information: For additional information on utility discount rates, please visit their website.
+Contact information on utility discount rates, please visit their website.